Taylor Hale

-Taylor Mackenzie Dickens Hale (born December 31, 1994), is an American reality television personality and former beauty pageant titleholder.
-She is the winner of the 24th season of the American reality television series Big Brother, becoming the first African-American woman to win the series.
+Taylor Mackenzie Dickens Hale (born December 31, 1994) is an American reality television personality and beauty pageant titleholder.
+She is the winner of the 24th season of the American reality television series Big Brother, becoming the first African American woman to win the series.
 She is also the first houseguest to win both the game and the America's Favorite Houseguest prize.

-Prior to Big Brother, she was crowned Miss Michigan USA 2021 and won Miss Congeniality at the Miss USA 2021 pageant.
+Prior to Big Brother, she was crowned Miss Michigan USA 2021 and won Miss Congeniality at the Miss USA 2021 pageant but unplaced at the finals of the competition.

 Personal life

 Hale was born on December 31, 1994, in Detroit, Michigan.
 She attended Detroit Country Day School from kindergarten through grade 12, graduating in 2013.
 She graduated from George Washington University in 2017, where she was a member of Alpha Phi sorority.
 Hale resides in West Bloomfield, Michigan.

 On November 9, 2022, she confirmed her relationship with fellow Big Brother 24 contestant Joseph Abdin.
+They announced their breakup on April 19, 2023.
+Hale then dated fellow Big Brother contestant Kyland Young.
+The pair competed together as a couple on The Amazing Race 38.
+Leading up to the season, Young stated that they intentionally chose to keep their relationship private and that they were not a couple "right now".

 Miss Michigan USA

-Hale competed in and won the Miss Michigan USA 2021 pageant in August 2021 after nearly a year-long postponement due to the COVID-19 pandemic in the United States.
+Hale won the Miss Michigan USA 2021 pageant in August 2021 after nearly a year-long postponement due to the COVID-19 pandemic.
 She did not place in the Miss USA 2021 Pageant, but she was awarded Miss Congeniality.

 Big Brother

+Season 24

 CBS announced Hale as a Big Brother 24 houseguest on July 5, 2022.
-Hale's fellow housemates ostracized her upon entering the house, making her an early target in the game and leading to her being nominated for eviction during the first two weeks.
-Hale was the target of comments deemed microaggressive by some viewers of the show and disparaging remarks about her appearance and personality.
-During week three Hale joined "The Leftovers" alliance, securing her safety for the remainder of the season.
-Hale won two Head of Household competitions; during weeks six and 11.
+Hale's fellow housemates ostracized her upon entering the house, making her an early target in the game and leading to her being nominated for eviction in each of the first two weeks.
+Hale was also the target of comments deemed microaggressive by some viewers of the show, and disparaging remarks about her appearance and personality.
+During the third week, Hale joined "The Leftovers" alliance, securing her safety for the remainder of the season.
+Hale won two Head of Household competitions; during weeks six and eleven.

-Hale was awarded the $750,000 grand prize by the season's jury, winning by a vote of 8–1 over Monte Taylor and becoming the first African-American woman to win a regular season of Big Brother.
+Hale was awarded the $750,000 grand prize by the season's jury, winning by a vote of 8–1 over Monte Taylor, and she became the first African American woman to win a regular season of Big Brother.
 She is also the first houseguest to win both the game and the America's Favorite Houseguest prize, awarding her an additional $50,000.
 With total cash winnings of $800,000, Hale has won the most money of any houseguest in the history of the series.

+Season 25

+Hale was interviewed for the Big Brother 25th Anniversary Celebration ahead of Big Brother 25.
+She later returned in the season to discuss the gameplay during Week 14's eviction episode.